NoeSAFFAF/atac_project2021/readme.md

 ## Acknowledgment
-Thanks to Victor Charpenay for developping along myself the LinkedDataFuSpider artifact.
+Thanks to Victor Charpenay for developing along myself the LinkedDataFuSpider artifact.

 ## Contact
 Noé SAFFAF (said.1997@hotmail.fr)